 Glassmkr Documentation

-From zero to monitoring in 5 minutes.
-One agent, 38 alert rules, no inbound ports.
+From zero to monitoring in about a minute.
+One agent, opinionated alert rules, no inbound ports.

 Glassmkr is a monitoring agent for bare metal and dedicated servers.
-The agent collects hardware and OS metrics every 5 minutes and pushes them to the Glassmkr dashboard, where 38 alert rules evaluate each snapshot automatically.
+The agent collects hardware and OS metrics every 60 seconds and pushes them to the Glassmkr dashboard, where a library of alert rules evaluates each snapshot automatically.

 Hardware